Labor Zionism: Decline and transformation

-Labor Zionism today
+Today

 HaNoar HaOved VeHaLomed march in the May Day parade in Tel Aviv, 2011.
 90 years of the Histadrut.

 Labor Zionism manifests itself today in both adult and youth organizations.
 Among adults, the World Labor Zionist Movement, based in Jerusalem, has affiliates in countries around the world, such as Ameinu in the United States and Australia, Associação Moshé Sharett (Moshe Sharett Association) in Brazil and the Jewish Labour Movement in the United Kingdom.
 Youth and students are served through Zionist youth movements such as Habonim Dror, Hashomer Hatzair and college-age campus activist groups such as the Union of Progressive Zionists of the U.S. and Canada.

-Shlomo Avineri, member of the last Labor government, Israeli political scientist, Professor of Political Science at the Hebrew University of Jerusalem who has written on Hegel and translated some of Marx’s early writings recognizes that Zionism is “the most fundamental revolution in Jewish life” and stresses the revolutionary aspect of Zionism.
+Shlomo Avineri, member of the last Labor government, Israeli political scientist, Professor of Political Science at the Hebrew University of Jerusalem who has written on Hegel and translated some of Marx's early writings, recognizes that Zionism is "the most fundamental revolution in Jewish life" and stresses the revolutionary aspect of Zionism.
 In The Making of Modern Zionism: The Intellectual Origins of the Jewish State, he believes it as a permanent revolution that aims for a radically different and more just society in Israel after creating a new normative and public focus for Jewish Existence.
 He is out to challenge Zionism's consensus view as a religiously inspired movement sparked by outbreaks of anti-Semitism and to create a rich, diverse intellectual lineage important to the movement today.

 In Israel, Labor Zionism has become nearly synonymous with the Israeli peace camp.
 Usually, Labor Zionist political and educational institutions activists are also advocates of a two-state solution, who do not necessarily adhere to socialist economic views.